EasyScience/EasyReflectometryApp/docs/ci/build.md

 - Building an executable installer, for Windows and macOS.
 - Building a `snap` image, for use with Ubuntu-based Linux distributions.

+The first of these, is straightforward to achieve, by the same process as in `EasyReflectometryLib`.
+The second is more complex and requires a multi-step [Github action](https://github.com/easyScience/EasyReflectometryApp/blob/main/.github/workflows/build_executable.yml).
+This action performs the following steps:

+1. A Python environment (currently 3.9) is set up and the [`ci` dependencies](https://github.com/easyScience/EasyReflectometryApp/blob/main/pyproject.toml) are intstalled.
+2. A series of environment variables are set, mostly related to the git state at the time.
+These are used in the built app to give extra information regarding provenence.
+3. The application bundle is then created and the installers are produced using [PyInstaller](https://pyinstaller.org/en/stable/).
+4. These are installed on the build machines and the application is launched (and then quit), to test if the build is at least in part successful.
+5. The installers are then made available for [testing](#testing) as Github artifacts of the action.
+6. If the build is happening on the `master` branch, the installer is also added to a release.

 ### Testing

 #### Executables